haxpor/Potatso/README.md

 The project is tested with Xcode 8.2 (8C38) on iOS 10.2 (14C92) device with cocoapod version `1.1.1`+.

+## Change log

+You can take a look at [Change log](https://github.com/haxpor/Potatso/wiki/Change-log) for changes that has made for specific commit that has significant updates.
+Thus you can freely decide whether you want to rebuild Potatso to include such update or not.

 ## How to Build Project

 Perform the following steps to be able to build the project.